Dr Samir Alvi

 Kevin provides sessional clinics at Heathrow Medical Services.
 He qualified from St Bartholomew’s Medical School in 2001.
 He initially trained as a GP and then underwent further specialist training to become an occupational physician, and has been on the specialist register since May 2015.
 He was previously currently clinical lead for one of the Army’s Regional Occupational Health Teams, providing occupational medicine support to a wide range of military units.
 He was also an accredited Military Aviation Medical Examiner and a certified HAVS Tier 4 Assessor, as well as being an educational supervisor and an examiner for the Faculty of Occupational Medicine.

-Operations and Quality Manager
+Operations Director, Safety and Compliance Manager

 Irina has worked for Heathrow Medical Services since 2014.
 She is the Practice Manager and an experienced OH technician.
 She has a wealth of experience and technical expertise regarding all aspects of the business.